vivarium-collective/vivarium-core/doc/guides/compartments.rst

 ---------

 We write processes as classes that inherit from :py:class:`vivarium.core.process.Process`.
-To create a compartment, we create instances of these classes to make the processes we want to compose.
+To create a composite, we create instances of these classes to make the processes we want to compose.
 If a process is configurable, we might provide a dictionary of configuration options.
 For information on configuring a process, see the process's documentation, e.g.
 :py:class:`vivarium.processes.tree_mass.TreeMass`.

-We uniquely name each process in the compartment.
+We uniquely name each process in the composite.
 This lets us include instances of the same process class.

 Stores
 ------

 We represent stores with the :py:class:`vivarium.core.store.Store` class; see its documentation for further details.
+Note that when constructing a composite, you don't need to create the stores.
+Instead, the Vivarium engine automatically creates the stores based on the topology you specify.

 .. tip:: To see the data held by a store, you can use the :py:func:`vivarium.core.store.Store.get_config` function.
 This